tungstenfabric/docs/Tungsten Fabric Installation and Upgrade Guide/backup-using-json-50.rst

 ---------------------------------------------------------------------------------------

-This example shows how to restore the databases for three controllers connected to the Contrail Configuration database (config-db).
+This example shows how to restore the databases for three controllers connected to the Tungsten Fabric Configuration database (config-db).
 This example assumes a JSON backup file of the databases was previously created using the instructions provided in `Simple Database Backup in JSON Format <backup-using-json-50.html#simple-db-backup-json>`__.The